kite-sdk/kite/kite-data/src/site/markdown/guide.md

     /*
      * Load the schema from User.avsc.
 Later, we'll an easier way to reference
-     * Avro schemas when working with the CDK Data APIs.
+     * Avro schemas when working with the Kite Data APIs.
      */
     Schema userSchema = new Schema.Parser().parse(new File("User.avsc"));